-If the unit is damaged to the extent that conditions are created which are hazardous to the life, health, or safety of the occupants, the tenant must immediately notify MHA of the damage, and MHA must make repairs or otherwise abate the situation within 24 hours.
+If the unit is damaged to the extent that conditions are created which are hazardous to the life, health, or safety of the occupants, the tenant must immediately notify MHA of the damage, and MHA must make repairs within a reasonable time frame.
+Under NSPIRE, the PHA must correct all Life-Threatening and Severe deficiencies within 24 hours.

+or otherwise abate the situation within 24 hours.